-Posted February 7th, 2014 in Uncategorized
+Posted February 7th, 2014 in Healthy Waters

 Last week’s trip to Indianapolis for the annual Indiana Veterinary Medical Association conference was not a typical event for IISG.
 The three-day conference gave Laura Kammin a unique opportunity to talk with students before they begin their careers as veterinarians or veterinary technicians about the importance of properly disposing of unwanted medication.